When Xactimate Is Low, Blame the User Not the Software

 - “Having this single representative price per line item, computed from all valid price points researched within the market, means that some market price data are higher, and some market price data are lower than that which are reported.”

-In plain English: Xactimate reports a midpoint.
-Half the actual prices in the market are higher than what Xactimate shows.
-The software is telling the user: this is what we found as a common price — now you decide whether that price applies to your specific job.
+In plain English: Xactimate reports a representative point within the range of submitted prices.
+Some actual prices in the market are higher, some are lower.
+The software is telling the user: this is what was found as a common price — now youdecide whether that price applies to the specific job.

 The 50-100% Variation Acknowledgment